waynegramlich/bom_manager/README.md

         sudo pip3 -H install requests
         sudo pip3 -H install sexpdata

-If everything is properly installed, you should be able to bring up the `bom_manager` GUI:
+If everything is properly installed, you should be able to bring up the `bom_manager` GUI.
+The command line arguments for `bom_manager` are:

+        ./bom_manager [search_directory] [KiCad .net files...]

+If you do not have any `.net` files lying around:

         cd someplace/projects/bom_manager
         ./bom_manager /tmp/my_searches

 This will create the `/tmp/my_searches` directory to store your part search information into.

+If you do have some KiCAD `.net` files lying around:

+        cd someplace/projects/bom_manager
+        ./bom_manager /tmp/my_searches  my_kicad.net

+Feel free to click on the `[Order Check]` button to scan your searches database for searches that match symbols in your `my_kicad.net` file.
+All non-matched symbols are printed as an error.

 ## Data organization